 • Intermittent fasting 14:10 involves fasting for 14 hours and eating within a 10-hour window.

-• It’s effective for weight loss by creating a calorie deficit and promoting ketosis.
+• It’s effective for weight loss by creating a caloric deficit caloric deficit and helping to promote ketosis.

 • 14:10 may offer health benefits, but it also poses some risks.